 - DTBB Newspaper

 "Together with his musicians, he plays around in a completely open landscape, not unlike the border crossing Jan Garbarek.
-It is done in a very unconventional way, but with great respect for the instrument, and at times it is absolutely beautiful to listen to."
+It is done in an unconventional way, yet with great respect for the instrument.
+It is absolutely beautiful to listen to."

 - Porsgrunn Dagblad Newspaper